ROCKFlows/FromMLWFConfigurationToBPMN/.github/ISSUE_TEMPLATE/conflict.md

 ---
 name: Conflict
-about: Describe this issue template's purpose here.
+about: A new detected conflict (situation which can't be fixed automatically during a merge/generate operation))
-title: ''
+title: "[CONFLICT]"
 labels: conflict
 assignees: MireilleBF, yaelamraou, NicolasLacroix